 Dr. Kaprow is certified in Internal Medicine, Hospice and Palliative Medicine by the American Osteopathic Board of Internal Medicine.
 He completed recertification for Internal Medicine in 2013.
 Dr. Kaprow practiced as a primary care physician in the Pembroke Pines / Hollywood area for several years.
 During that time he served the South Broward Hospital District and Memorial Hospital West on multiple committees, including Utilization Review, Peer Review, Physician Credentialing, Ethics and the Medical Executive committee.
 In 2008 he was appointed Medical Director of Memorial Home Health Care, and in 2010 Dr. Kaprow transitioned his practice from patient care to administration as the Associate Medical Director for VITAS Hospice in Broward County, one of the largest hospice programs in the country.

 In 2012, Dr. Kaprow joined UnitedHealthcare of Florida as a Medical Director.
 His main focus was on Long Term Services and Supports in 62 counties across the state of Florida, overseeing care for nearly 20,000 frail and elderly lives.
 In 2018, Dr. Kaprow returned to clinical practice as a Hospice and Palliative Medicine consultant for Vitas Healthcare in the Orlando area.
+In 2019, he became a Medical Director with Anthem Healthcare.

 The oldest child of a retired U.S. Navy Rabbi, Marc has always seen a call to service in the community as an integral part of the practice of Osteopathic Medicine.
 In addition to many of the professional volunteering opportunities on hospital committees and mentoring future physicians, Marc has spent hundreds of hours volunteering in his daughters’ schools, and served on the Parent Teacher Organization Board.
 He also was one of the founding members and Past-President of a synagogue that he started within the south Florida community in 2015.
 In addition to volunteering, Marc and his wife Ivy have raised and donated monies in support of the Crohn’s and Colitis Foundation, the Gwendolyn Strong Foundation, and several local charities.